What is Chiropractic?

 Sometimes, little ones are fussy or irritable.
 This irritability can stem from a variety of issues including impaired sucking or incorrect latching, an immature digestive system, food allergens in breast milk, acid reflux, a slow digestive system, ear canal fluid disruptions, or slight tensions in a rapidly-growing spine.

-Chiropractors can also give new parents greater peace of mind.
+Chiropractors can also give new parents greater reassurance and peace of mind.
 While not qualified to cure specific diseases in any way, chiropractors can help identify and flag more serious issues to other health care providers, creating an opportunity for earlier referrals and better results.

 Chiropractic care is a non-surgical healthcare profession that does not involve any pharmaceuticals in treatment.